 This planting scheme is full of upright, vertical accents, including the clipped yew cone, which provides a touch of formality and an evergreen backdrop for the white flowers.
 Other shapes to try include columns and pyramids, while other plants to grow for this purpose include thuja, Irish yew and box.

 Foxtail lilies, Eremurus, have spectacular spired flower stems bearing many small flowers in fiery shades of orange, yellow and white.
 Grown in a sunny location they'll put on a spectacular midsummer show.

 Admittedly, you need to wait for five to seven years for Cardiocrinum giganteum to flower from seed, but when it does, the enormous flower spikes are a sight to behold as they reach skywards.
 Great for a cool, partially shaded spot with humus-rich soil.

 A fastigiate form of the poplar, Populus nigra, Lombardy poplars are often used to line roads creating beautiful green avenues, along field boundaries to act as windbreaks.
 A large garden is the ideal home for them.

-Italian cypresses are synonymous with the Mediterranean.
-A drive or bike ride through the Tuscan countryside will have you spotting them dotted over the landscape, and they’ve been used to spectacular effect at the gardens of La Foce in Italy.
+Italian cypress is synonymous with the Mediterranean.
+A drive or bike ride through the Tuscan countryside will have you spotting them dotted over the landscape, and they've been used to spectacular effect at the gardens of La Foce in Italy.
 Best used in a medium to large garden.